blaze/blaze/docs/design/blaze-catalog.md

-The Blaze catalog is a component within Blaze which provides a mechanism for finding arrays available locally, within a Blaze Cluster, or on the internet.
+The Blaze catalog is a component within Blaze which provides a mechanism for finding arrays available within the Blaze Cluster the machine is a part of.
-Each array is identified in a local, cluster, or global namespace by a URI.
+This means locally on the current machine, if no cluster has been explicitly configured, or within the directory structure shared across the cluster if one has.

 Closely connected is the [Blaze Server](blaze-server.md), which provides access to the catalog and other
-Blaze functionality via a web service.
+Blaze functionality via a web service, and is how members of a cluster communicate with each other.

 The catalog is where most of the functionality in the [Array Management